mb-linh/lab-4-blog-post-group1_cs281/post.md

 ## Overview and Motivation
-This week we'll explore the way an Arduino and an embedded computer can comunicate and interact with an external eviroment including a buzzer and photoresistor to create a Light Detector that emits a sound whose pitch correlates with the brightness of the light.
+This week we'll explore the way an Arduino and an embedded computer can comunicate and interact with an external eviroment including a buzzer and photoresistor to create a Light Detector that emits a sound whose pitch correlates with the brightness of the light shined on the photoresistor.

 ## Materials
 1.PB-503